 then the eigenvalues correspond to computing the projection $\pi(V) \subset \mathbb P^1$.
 An obstacle of this formulation is that even though the projection of $\pi(V)$ consists of a finite number of points, the variety $V$ can be much more complicated, e.g., it might contain irreducible components of different (possibly high) dimensions.
 Therefore, it is not easy to transform the problem into the task of solving a zero dimensional polynomial system, for which our algorithmic arsenal is enormous, e.g., \cite{ABBOTT2020137,bender2021toric,eisenbudhunekevasconcelos, gianni1988grobner,vdH:polexp,kricklogar, marinarimoellermora, mourraintelen}; the bibliography on polynomial systems solving is huge and the cited references are just the tip of the iceberg.

 Another formulation consists in computing the eigenvalues using the characteristic polynomial of $A$.
 For this we consider the determinantal ideal associated to the equation $\det(x_0 A - x_1 Id) = 0$, which we solve to obtain the eigenvalues.
 However, this approach introduces new obstacles.
 On the one hand, we have to compute symbolically, that is exactly, the determinant of a matrix; this is a hard and unstable computation.
-On the other hand, the solution set defined by the determinantal ideal might be more complicated than the original one; indeed, this simple determinantal system corresponding to the characteristic polynomial gives us the solutions, in our case the eigenvalues, with a higher multiplicity (algebraic multiplicity) than their multiplicity in $\pi(V)$ (geometric multiplicity).
+On the other hand, the solution set defined by the determinantal ideal might be more complicated than the original one; indeed, this simple determinantal system corresponding to the characteristic polynomial gives us the solutions, in our case the eigenvalues, with a higher multiplicity (algebraic multiplicity) than their multiplicity in $\pi(V)$ (degree in the minimal polynomial).